andym/films_of_the_world/docs/index.md

 * What did you learn about this country?

 Beautiful countryside.
 Some of the history.
 The complicated ethnic mix in georgia.
 Tangerines could almost have been set anywhere though, so we didn't learn that much.

 * Did this film make you want to see more films from this country?

 Yes.
-Tangerines was a bit too general, but The Trader was interesting.
+Tangerines was a bit too general, but the trader was interesting.
 Both were well photographed, both accessible.
-Georgia is recognisably European, but in rural areas very poor, so very different.
+Georgia is recognisably european, but in rural areas very poor, so very different.

 ## 09/08/2018 - #12 - Guyana